michaelbourne/gravity-forms-zoom-webinar-registration/readme.md

 ### Contributing

 PRs are welcome from all developers.
-All I ask is you run `npm install` to download the dev dependencies.
+All I ask is you run `composer install` to download the dev dependencies.
 All PRs should be well commented and follow the coding standards file in this repo.

+Translations are welcomed.

 ### Debuggers